 An agent spends most of its time waiting for web pages to load, and Content Grabber cannot always determine exactly when a page load or page action has completed, so it sometimes ends up waiting longer than it has to.
 If the agent starts extracting data too early, it may not be able to extract the data correctly, since some data may not have loaded onto the web page yet.

-When an action command uses the option Discover activities, it uses a set of timeout values to determine how long it should wait for new activities.
+An action command uses a set of timeout values to determine how long it should wait for new activities.
 These timeout values are set fairly conservatively to make sure they are long enough for slow computers and slow Internet connections.
 You may be able to lower these timeout values, so an action command completes faster without failing to extract content correctly.

 Default activity timeout values